carlmcdade/phype_framework/readme.md

 ### Installation

-After meeting the requirements the installation of Phype frame could not be easier.
+After meeting the requirements the installation of Phype framework could not be easier.

 1. Create an instance by placing the archive contents in a directory or the root directory on the web server.
 2. configure the instance